 Proteobacteria are a broad group united by genetic characteristics.
 Some conduct photosynthesis, called purple bacteria, but most obtain energy from organic nutrients or by oxidizing inorganic material.
-As in most bacterial groups, the cells have two membranes, and of these the majority with external flagella belong here.
+They have thin cell walls and many move using flagella, though others are gliding or non-motile.

 A few sorts are relatively large for bacteria.
 These notably include different spirilla, where having longer cells helps with propulsion, and some kinds that store up sulfur granules.

 Spirilla are helix-shaped and inflexible, some in chains over 100 µm long.
 Most occur in stagnant and putrid water, rotating as they move by means of flagella at the ends.